ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 > Note: Since we are still using both the same textures names as before, we don't necessarily need to use the second method.

-So let's construct our class that extends `ArmorItem` and override `IForgeItem::ggetArmorModel`.
+So let's construct our class that extends `ArmorItem` and override `IForgeItem::getArmorModel`.
 I will be putting this in my `item` package.
 We will also need to update our registry objects to mimic this.

 ```java
 public class RubyArmorItem extends ArmorItem {